quinterocastillodaniel3-alt/cybersecurity-portfolio/security-audits/sql-security-filters/README.md

 FROM employees
 WHERE NOT department = 'Tecnología de la información';
 ```

-**How it works:**
-* `WHERE NOT`: Evaluates the statement condition and excludes any records that meet the specified string.
-* `department = 'Tecnología de la información'`: Specifies the IT department.
-By applying `NOT`, the database isolates all corporate personnel assigned to non-technical, auxiliary, and administrative departments that still require manual endpoint hardening.
+* **How it works:** By applying the `NOT` exclusion to the IT department (`Tecnología de la información`), the database systematically isolates all corporate personnel assigned to non-technical, auxiliary, and administrative departments that still require endpoint remediation.

 ---

-## 📝 Summary
+## 📝 Summary & Security Impact
 Throughout this operational scenario, I leveraged structured SQL queries to dissect potential infrastructure threats and categorize corporate asset directories.

-By implementing basic syntax constructs and filtering parameters, I was able to narrow down high-volume system logs to reveal specific post-hours operational failures, exclude specific geographic locations from active investigation vectors, and isolate personnel parameters by physical building coordinates and departmental duties.
-Mastering these fundamental data extraction methods allows me to systematically audit database ecosystems, enforce network security postures, and support rapid incident response workflows.
+By mastering basic syntax constructs and advanced filtering parameters, I successfully narrowed down high-volume system logs to reveal specific post-hours operational failures, excluded authorized geographic locations from active threat vectors, and isolated personnel by physical building coordinates for patch management.
+This demonstrates a strong capability to systematically audit database ecosystems, enforce network security postures, and support rapid incident response workflows natively from the command line.